 Some people always complain that 'album artist' should be used to list the performers, not the comment tag; or that the composer's name should be stored in the COMPOSER tag rather than the ARTIST one.
 I've addressed these points in the other articles I mention, but I'll only say here that Giocoso is written the way it is written, and this is what it expects by way of information stored in each tag.
 You are free to disagree on whatever grounds you care to think up, but Giocoso will still expect things to be the way I've just outlined!

 The last point I'd make about Giocoso's expectations of your music collection is simply this: that you own it!
 That is, Giocoso plays physical FLAC files off a hard disk; it does not work to play streams of music acquired from assorted 'cloud providers'.
 If your digital music collection consists of paying the likes of Spotify or Qobuz to access the music they own, Giocoso can't be of any use to you.
 It has no ability to work with or interact with such services.
 It's much more old-school than that: it assumes that you take your classical music seriously enough that you've invested the time, money and effort required to own it, curate it and organise it properly.
+In the same way a stamp collector is not someone who merely purchases stamps at a post office, so Giocoso expects you to be a classical music collector, not merely a classical music consumer.

 Summing all the above up, putting it as simply as possible: Giocoso expects you to have a physical collection of FLAC files, organised on a 'composition=folder' basis and with separate files within a folder having consistent file numbers as the leading characters of their file names.
 It will use metadata stored within those FLAC files for display and searching purposes, but it requires certain data to be stored within certain tags, with little room for flexibility on the matter!